-4.2 Neighbourhood planning gives communities the opportunity to develop a shared vision for their area.
-The Neighbourhood Plan sets a vision for what the Parish could be like in 2030.
-Based on the issues identified at the various stages of public consultation, additional research undertaken by the Neighbourhood Plan Working Group, and local and national planning policies, the following vision was presented to and endorsed by the community:
+4.2 Neighbourhood Planning gives communities the opportunity to develop a shared Vision for their area.
+The Neighbourhood Plan sets a Vision for what the Parish could be like in 2030.
+Based on the issues identified at the various stages of public consultation, additional research undertaken by the Neighbourhood Plan Working Group, and local and national planning policies, the following Vision was presented to and endorsed by the community.
+In the Regulation 14 consultation, 97% of respondents supported the draft Vision.